bpmn-io/bpmn-js-guideline-validation/README.md

 - Unnecessary Gateway
 - Use of Parallel Gateway

 > Some of the guideline validations are only working properly, if another one is already fixed.
-For example, you need to modell a start event for the symmetric modelling check.
+For example, you need to model a start event for the symmetric modelling check.

 ## Licence

 MIT